 - Brain MRI session

-- Total participation ~4 h
+- Total participation ~4 hours

 - Parking & lunch voucher provided